Base Camp Kanab

 - Lake Powell Trash Boat

 Today, you have a choice.
 Option 1: See the southern hikes of Cottonwood Canyon Road, check out the paleontology of the monument at the Big Water Visitor Center, and then grab a boat tour of Lake Powell from Wahweap Marina.
 Return to Kanab or overnight in Page, Arizona.
-Option 2: Finish the itinerary by booking a five or seven-day volunteer stay on the Trash Tracker Boat on Lake Powell.
+Option 2: If you're planning ahead for next year, learn how to finish the itinerary by booking a five or seven-day volunteer stay on the Trash Tracker Boat on Lake Powell.
 You’ll bring your own gear and explore Glen Canyon National Recreation Area while helping to keep it clean on a trip that will earn you a place in the National Park Service Volunteer-in-Parks Program.

 Located at the southern edge of Grand Staircase National Monument, the educational Big Water Visitor Center has a focus on paleontology and geology, and makes for a great pit stop on your way to other adventures.